HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/CustomizingHCLDXSearchResults/Changingthedefaultsearchlogic.md

 1. Log in to the Remote Search Server.

-2. Search for the search collection configuration file.
+2. Search for the search collection configuration file and there is one configuration file for each collection.
+The configuration file name format is

-There should be one configuration file for each collection, the name format is `collection_config_***.xml` where *** is any number a sequence of generated alphanumeric numbers.
-The files should be in the directory /apps/search/config/.
+`collection_config_***.xml` where *** is a sequence of generated alphanumeric numbers.
+The files are placed in directory /apps/search/config/.

 3. Add the following property to the list of properties: